-Root canal treatment is an extremely common and predictable procedure for our expert endodontists here at Dental Perfection’s North London clinic here in Hampstead.
+Root canal treatment is an extremely common and predictable procedure for our highly experienced and expert endodontists at our 5* rated Hampstead clinic.
 When performed by a highly qualified and experienced specialist, success rates for this procedure are extremely high.

 Dental pulp is the living part inside each of your teeth.
 If this becomes infected, however, it must be removed by root canal therapy.
 Whilst this saves your tooth from extraction, removes the infected tissue and stops the infection from spreading, it also means this living part is taken away.